 We left the relative shelter of the woods, got back on the Pennine Bridleway and the blizzard onslaught continued.

-^This was the only picture we took this day because the weather was so miserable and our hands were freezing because all of our gloves were soaking wet.
 We decided to return home and dry out all of our gear rather than continue further and risk getting even colder.
 Although we didn’t make the planned destination, we still managed to achieve everything that we wanted from our first mission: We followed a rough plan, tested our new bikes and gear, wild camped and cooked, albeit only once.
 We also learned a great deal more than we could have ever expected and upon our return we jotted all of our thoughts and musings down to consider for next time.

 The first trip: What did we learn?